electronicarts/gatling-aws-maven-plugin/README.md

 `io.gatling:gatling-maven-plugin` will allow you to run `com.FooTest` locally for fast testing and troubleshooting.
 Consider enabling the JVM arguments for debugging.
 If you have seen your test fail remotely, this is a great way to quickly understand and fix problems on your local dev environment.
 Specify additional `<jvmArg>` elements to customize the heap size to allow you to run bigger tests locally.

-`com.ea.gatling:gatlingaws-maven-plugin` will allow you to run `com.FooTest` at scale on a cluster of EC2 instances based on the properties you configured above.
+`com.ea.gatling:gatling-aws-maven-plugin` will allow you to run `com.FooTest` at scale on a cluster of EC2 instances based on the properties you configured above.

 ```xml
   <build>